anirudhs1010/MockCRM/Design.md

 While logging into salesperson B, deal should be deleted Additionally all dashboard/analytics should be updated accordingly - pi chart with w/l ratio for now - can add additional functionality for it

-## TODO: E2E Testing for OAuth
+## TODO: E2E Testing for Authentication
-- **REMINDER:** Implement E2E tests with real browser (Cypress/Playwright) for OAuth authentication flow
+- **REMINDER:** Implement E2E tests with real browser (Cypress/Playwright) for authentication flow
-- Current unit tests mock Passport and don't test actual Okta integration
+- Current unit tests mock authentication and don't test actual JWT integration
-- Need to test full OAuth flow: login redirect → Okta authentication → callback → session creation
+- Need to test full authentication flow: registration → login → token verification → session management
 - Test both successful authentication and error scenarios
-- Verify user roles and permissions work correctly after OAuth login
+- Verify user roles and permissions work correctly after authentication

 # Deployment and Operations
 Hosting: The frontend will be on Vercel while the Backend can be on Google Cloud Run (for production environments)